 - Create a sustained disruption of presentations or other events.

-- Touch others in a way that is aggressive or overly intimate for a professional activity, or after being told to stop.
+- Touch others in a way that is aggressive or overly intimate for a professional activity, or without that person's consent.

-- Show sexual attention with words or active gestures to someone after that person has asked you to stop.
+- Show sexual attention with words or active gestures to someone without that person's consent.

 - Carry or display a weapon of any kind, real or replica.
 A swivelling knife with a blade longer than 3 inches counts as a weapon even if it is usually thought of as a tool.